- Military Life Cycle

 - Do all the paperwork involved in buying a home

 How much home can you afford?

 Take the guesswork out of your home finance with these 10 calculators.

-While you may choose to move on post or rent off post during your homebuying process, a realtor can be a great resource especially if your timeline is tight and you are ready to buy.
-An agent in your new location can schedule several showings on one day or weekend, and help you make an offer quickly if necessary.
+If you choose to move on installation or rent off installation during your homebuying process, a realtor can be a great resource especially if your timeline is tight and you are ready to buy.
+A realtor in your new location can schedule several showings on one day or weekend, and help you make an offer quickly if necessary.
 If you decide to buy a home sight-unseen, they can also serve as your eyes and ears during the process.

-Buying a home without a military real estate agent
+Buying a home without a real estate agent

 Buying a home without a real estate agent can save you – and the seller – money.
-While real estate agent commission fees are generally paid by the seller, they are often tied to the cost of the home.
+While real estate agent commission fees are generally paid by the seller, they are often included in the cost of the home.
 When considering this route, be aware that buying a home on your own can take significant time and research on your part.

 If you choose to be your own agent, here are a number of items to consider:

 - Find the home you would like to buy.